Using AGN lightcurves to map accretion disc temperature fluctuations: Discussion

 A wave moving with $v\ll c$ is going to be exponentially more damped than a wave moving at $v\sim c$.
 Given a characteristic variability time-scale of order a month and the $M_{\rm BH}$ of most of these targets, we would expect that a lamppost signal/lag is more easily seen in the lightcurves over the slow moving waves that we see in our models.
 Note that the degree of damping depends only on the propagation speed of the perturbation and not on the direction of propagation (ingoing or outgoing).

 We can also evaluate this scenario using test problems.
-In Figure \ref{fig:smooth_panel}, we synthesize five test scenarios (three of which are the same as those in Section~\ref{sec:testing}) -- starting from a pure slow ingoing wave and then adding a fast (0.1$c$) outgoing wave of increasing relative strength from 6:1 to 2:1 to 1:1 and then ending with a pure fast outgoing wave.
+In Figure \ref{fig:smooth_panel}, we synthesize five test scenarios (two of which are the same as those in Section~\ref{sec:testing}, and one of which is considered in Appendix~\ref{sec:appendix}) -- starting from a pure slow ingoing wave and then adding a fast (0.1$c$) outgoing wave of increasing relative strength from 6:1 to 2:1 to 1:1 and then ending with a pure fast outgoing wave.
 Below these temperature fluctuation maps, we also show the directly-integrated differential fluxes $\delta F/F$ of these test scenarios in the form of color maps.
 These fluxes are calculated as in Section~\ref{sec:testing} but using a uniform grid in time.
 We do not include errors or noise in the integration, and $\delta F/F$ is scaled to the range --1 to +1.

 The flux maps for the mixed models closely resemble those of the pure fast outgoing model even when the slow ingoing wave is 6 times larger in amplitude.
 This visually illustrates the damping of the flux contribution from slow waves compared to fast waves.
 Note that the problem is even more severe for non-axisymmetric temperature fluctuations because they are smoothed in azimuth as well as radius.
 This effect provides a natural explanation of how disc-driven temperature fluctuations and slow-moving waves can dominate the temperature variability while the lightcurves are dominated by a lamppost signal.